QuickBooks Desktop Pro Review

-QuickBooks Pro is marketed toward small to mid-sized businesses and its vast amount of features makes it incredibly scalable for the growing business.
-However, these features may be overkill for some small businesses who don’t need such in-depth accounting tools.
-For freelancers, independent, contractors, simpler accounting software solutions may do the job; but if you’re looking for true accounting, QuickBooks Pro has everything you need.
-For nonprofit organizations, QuickBooks also has some tools and reports specifically geared toward non-profits.
+QuickBooks Pro is marketed to small to mid-sized operations and its vast amount of features makes it incredibly scalable for the growing business.
+However, these features may be overkill for some small businesses which don’t need such in-depth accounting tools.
+For freelancers and independent, contractors, simpler accounting software solutions may do the job better, but if you’re looking for true accounting, QuickBooks Pro has everything you need.
+QuickBooks also has some tools and reports specifically geared toward non-profits.

 Both accrual and cash-basis accounting.

 QuickBooks Pro has a notoriously steep learning curve, and I will admit that it takes much more time to master than many of its cloud-based competitors.
 The software can be a bit confusing at first and the setup process is quite involved, but once you invest time in it, everything falls into place and using the software becomes easy and rewarding.

 It’s impossible to cover everything in QuickBooks Pro, but here’s a list of some of the most notable features:

 - Dashboard – In QuickBooks Enterprise, there’s a Home page, but you won’t find a Dashboard—at least not by that name.
 If you’re looking for the typical graphs and charts you expect from a Dashboard, don’t worry.
 You aren’t out of luck.
 Both the Insights screen (right) and the Snapshot screen (left) give you an overview of your financial information.